 When concepts get tough, content gets visual.
 Marketing diagrams are a fast way to explain complicated topics and tricky ideas.
 Nothing makes a muddy post clear like a good visual.

-So for this post, we’re stacking up the best charts and diagrams from 10+ years of articles.
+So for this post, we’re stacking up the best charts and diagrams from 15+ years of publishing digital marketing articles.

 As you scan through, think about your own content and keep this in mind.